 Step 1: Create custom dimensions in Google Analytics

-The first step is to create custom dimensions in Google Analytics.
+Start by creating custom dimensions in Google Analytics.
 For details, see the Google Support site.

-Adding a Google Analytics Connection
+Add a Google Analytics Connection

 - Click Connections in the navigation bar.